Also, find this at PopularResistance and CounterPunch

 E Pluribus Unum

 Universal values are the best instruments for the solidarity and coordination of the “movement of movements” that is our future lest disaster come.
-Universal values increase our capacity to win the struggle for hearts and minds of people from all walks of life.
+Universal values increase our capacity to win the struggle for the hearts and minds of people from all walks of life.

 Yes, universal values are capacious and open-ended but that’s exactly why they work.
 People are walking, talking contradictions without transparent perspectives or untroubled minds.